datalad-handbook/book/docs/basics/101-116-sharelocal.rst

        # versus
        $ datalad clone ../DataLad-101

-   On a technical layer, :command:`datalad clone` as a subset (or rather: the underlying function) of the :command:`datalad install` command.
+   On a technical layer, :command:`datalad clone` is a subset (or rather: the underlying function) of the :command:`datalad install` command.
 Whenever you use :command:`datalad install`, it will call :command:`datalad clone` underneath the hood.